Frequently Asked Questions

 An Area of Concentration (AOC) is a required part of any ES degree.
 It consists of three technical electives chosen by the student and approved by the advisor that provide identity and definition to a student’s ES degree.
 The student will select the three courses that make up their AOC from courses in their minors or related areas of interest that show the connections between their two minors and their interests or career goals.
 One student created an AOC in “digital currency” combining his minors in Computer Science and Applied Mathematics while another displayed her interest in “Nanomedicine” through an AOC comprised of advanced chemistry courses and biology labs.
 Each student/advisor team should seek such depth and identity when developing their own individualized program.
 AOCs are useful tools as students begin to explore their post-graduation plans and wish to demonstrate their interest in given fields to employers or graduate schools.

-8) Do all ES students select their program from one of three named concentrations?
+8) Do all ES students select their program from one of two named concentrations?

 No. ES students are free to create their own program of two approved minors plus an area of concentration that they define.
 ES students may choose to follow one of the pre-planned curricula, or named concentrations, if they wish.